thorschoepe/collisionavoidance_NRP/README.md

 # collisionavoidance_NRP

-This repository contains helps you to set up and run a collision avoidance experiment with spiking neural networks in the Neurorobotics Platform (NRP).
+This repository helps you to set up and run a collision avoidance experiment with spiking neural networks in the Neurorobotics Platform (NRP).
 This simulation environment has been used by https://arxiv.org/abs/2102.08417.

 1. NRP installation